katjaweb/gapfinder/README.md

 - Most of the agent and judge tests require a valid `OPENAI_API_KEY`.
 - Transcript-driven tests also depend on YouTube transcript access and local ingest data.
-- `tests/test_tool_limits.py` is a useful regression test for tool-call behavior when the agent hits its tool budget.

 ## Evaluation